Goldeneagle187/Personal-Website/README.md

 Open a pull request, I'll review it for a possible merge to main branch.
 Thank you for your time and effort.

+## Special Thanks to
+- Manrope Font Family
+- Gemini Pro 2.5
+- Freepik
+- yall.js
+& many more.....thanks to all of you.

 ## License

 This project is licensed under the [GNU GPL v3 License](LICENSE).<br>